yoamzil/Portfolio/README.md

-# PersonalPortfolioWebsite
+# My First Personal Portfolio

-My first personal portfolio website, created to learn HTML, CSS, and JavaScript.
-Showcases my profile, skills, and contact information in a responsive and interactive design.
+This is my first personal portfolio project, created as a learning exercise to explore HTML, CSS, and JavaScript.
+This project showcases my profile, skills, and contact information in a simple and straightforward manner.